 Bosch H1's are one of the most fascinating early headlights used on Porsches.
 The H1 halogen bulb was introduced in 1967 and Porsche used H1's on RoW (rest of world) delivered cars from then through most of 1972 when H4's were introduced.

-Basically a clever Rube Goldberg device, H1's were developed to enable the use of the H1 halogen lens.
+Basically a clever Rube Goldberg device, H1's were developed to enable the use of the H1 halogen bulb.
 Since it had only one filament it was necessary to use two bulbs, one for low beam and one for high beam.
 This necessitated the use of two reflectors and of course the ability to adjust them both.

 Our restoration process starts with high quality original Bosch H1 cores and finishes with concours level headlamps.
 The reflectors travel to two plating shops, first for copper and nickel plating and polishing and secondly to another plating shop for the application of the number one plating technique for automotive headlights, vapor deposited aluminum.

 Next comes assembly using the highest quality parts.
 The end result is suitable for high level concours cars provable by winners at notable events, such as the Concours on the Avenue in Carmel, California.